It’s easy to take fish for granted. You forget how impressive it is that they manage to live in a vastly different environment to us.

 Another common question people ask is: “can fish drown?“

 Fish need oxygen just like humans do, but because they live in water it doesn’t seem like they’d be able to drown.
-They’ve adapted gills which let them extract oxygen from the water, so is it possible to drown when they can breathe in water?
+They’ve adapted gills that let them extract oxygen from the water, so is it possible to drown when they can breathe in water?

-This article will investigate the question by looking at important factors like do fish have lungs, how fish breathe and much more…
+This article will investigate the question by looking at important factors like do fish have lungs, how fish breathe, and much more…

 1. Do Fish Actually Need Oxygen